cchdo/cchdo-learning-and-guides/docs/submitting_data/quick_guide.md

-# CCHDO Summary Data Submission Guidelines
+# Submitting Data and Documentation to CCHDO - Summary

 :version: 2024-08-08